billba/topical/README.md

 It's up to you, but the idea is that each Topic maps to a topic of conversation (thus the name).
 For instance, a *Travel* topic would handle general conversations about travel, but when the user is ready to book a flight it would spin up a child *Flight* topic, and start dispatching incoming messages to that child.
 Furthermore *Flight* might delegate messages to an *Airport Picker* topic.

-An important detail is that delegation doesn't have to be all or nothing -- Travel could continue answering specific questions it recognizes, e.g. "Is it safe to travel to Ohio?", and pass the rest on to Flight.
+An important detail is that delegation doesn't have to be all or nothing -- *Travel* could continue answering specific questions it recognizes, e.g. "Is it safe to travel to Ohio?", and pass the rest on to *Flight*.
 This is why each message travels down from the top of the topic heirarchy.

 Midway through booking a flight, a user might want to look into hotels. *Travel* could recognize that question and spin up a *Hotel* topic.
+It could end the *Flight* topic, or keep them both active.
 How does *Travel* know where to send subsequent messages?
 That is the interesting part. *Topical* provides the structure, you provide the logic.

 ## Do you have samples?